microprediction/precise/docs/m6_success.md

 | Q3        |  88        |
 | Overall   |  87        |

+Marco is pretty close.
+See below.
 This is pretty much the way I thought it would go.
-Not good enough for the podium as I didn't swing for the fences.
+Not good enough for the podium (but Marco was in Q1).

 ### Pilot results